Requirements and considerations for application volume group for SAP HANA

 Best practices about proximity placement groups

-If you have requested Azure NetApp Files SAP HANA volume pinning before the application volume group was available, you should remove the pinning for your subscription.
-Existing pinning for a subscription might impact the application volume group deployment and might result in a failure.
+If you had requested Azure NetApp Files SAP HANA volume pinning before the application volume group was available, you should remove the pinning for your subscription.
+Existing pinning for a subscription might result in inconsistent deployment of volumes, as application volume group volumes are deployed based on the PPG while other volumes are still deployed based on existing pinning.

-When using a PPG without a pinned availability set, a PPG would lose its anchor if all the virtual machines in that PPG are stopped.
-When the virtual machines are restarted, they might be started in a different location, which can result in a latency increase because the volumes created with the application volume group will not be moved.
+When using a PPG without a pinned availability set, a PPG would lose its anchor if all virtual machines in that PPG are stopped.
+When the virtual machines are restarted, they might be started in a different location, which can result in a latency increase because the volumes created with the application volume group won't be moved.

 This situation leads to two possible scenarios: